alejleon/Record_Shufflr/README.md

 Shufflr is an app that takes a user's Discogs username and returns a shuffled record from their record collection to be played.

 Don't know what to play?
-Shufflr is the solution.
+Shufflr is here to save the day!

 ## Technology